gitpeblo/earthquake_CNN/docs/data.rst

             *Smoothed bottom-right extraction*

-This is ultimately followed by a median filtering aimed at restoring structural detail.
+This is ultimately followed by a median filtering operation, specifically applied to enhance the clarity of the extracted features by reducing residual oise while preserving important structural details.

 .. container:: centered-images